glynawe/Vanilla/vanilla.md

 A Vanilla source file contains one or more interfaces or modules.
 The names of the files are not significant, but the file extension `.van` should be used by convention.

-# The Standard Descriptions
+# The standard declarations

-The standard descriptions are implicitly included at the start of every interface and module.
+The standard declarations are implicitly included at the start of every interface and module.
 Their names cannot be used for other purposes.

 ## Standard Types